 LookingForward: A Comprehensive Plan for Criminal Justice Reform in Ohio is a report compiled by the ACLU of Ohio and the Ohio Justice and Policy Center.
 Published in March 2016, it offers a blueprint for long-term criminal justice reform in Ohio.
-The report is being presented to lawmakers responsible for revising Ohio’s criminal code.
+The report was presented to lawmakers responsible for revising Ohio’s criminal code.

 Ohio has a mass incarceration crisis.
 The state has the sixth largest prison population in the nation.
 Despite a 30-year low in violent crime, the state’s prison population has increased 12 percent in the last decade.
 In 2014, taxpayers spent over $1.7 billion to operate the state prison system alone.